-- Incorrect Timing while sending push messages – Timing is the most critical aspect of any marketing communication.
+Timing is the most critical aspect of any marketing communication.
 If timing is wrong, even the best push messages will lack or hardly receive any attention.
 How does it feel if you send a notification “Offers on exam books” to college students during day time?
 Students get an alert notification while attending their classes.
 This will not only result in getting you low CR but may also tempt them to block your notifications.

 How to correct it: Collect your customer/subscriber profile.
 Try to understand the right time when they are most active.
 You can also check your analytics data to understand the time-zones when most of your users are online.
 If you are using PushEngage, then you don't have to worry.
 The dashboard gives you a complete insight on which day and time you have a higher click rate.
 You can also use segmentation based on states/country and schedule notifications according to the country of that user.
 Using this insight you can send notifications at the right time.
 Studies show that the read-rate of messages during the weekdays are higher compared to the weekends.
 Messages send between 12 noon to 5 pm are tentative to get more response.
 Apparently, this will lead to achieving a better ROI.

-- Easy to Send Doesn’t Mean You Should Send Too Many – This is again one common mistake people make while sending push messages.
+This is again one common mistake people make while sending push messages.
 Don’t be too intrusive while sending messages.
 Since sending push notifications is far easier and cheaper than email/post, people have a tendency to use it aggressively.
 Imagine that you running a sale promotion on your site and is sending the price drop alert (because of sale) to users.
 If you keep sending messages on each and every product, then the user will get annoyed.
 It may lead to a bad reputation and the user might unsubscribe from your notifications.